Dell-Networking/ansible-dellos-docs/source/hot_swap_example.rst

     remote_neighbor_ip: "100.2.17.1"

-#.
-Create a host variable file called *host_vars/leaf3.yaml*, then define the host and credentials.
+Create a host variable file called ``host_vars/leaf3.yaml``, then define the host and credentials:

 ::